beastsaber/bsaber/src/collections/posts/the-beasties-2024-winners.md

 2,236 total submissions, 585 unique mappers and lighters.
 185 nominees.
 102 winners!
 \
-Congratulations to all of the winners in this year’s BeastSaber Mapping Awards!
+Shout out to those that made it to the final [nominees](/posts/the-beasties-2024-nominees)!
+And congratulations to all of the winners in this year’s BeastSaber Mapping Awards!
 Trophies, medals, and ribbons will be on their way to winners soon!

-## Download the Playlists
+## Download the Winner Playlists

 - [**2024 Beasties: Winners**](https://beatsaver.com/playlists/830924)